To use your own styles, please:

 Please don't get sucked into the hysteria over AI sentience.
 The Google model is no more sentient than the Magic 8 ball (which is awesome and predicted you would read this).
 Shockingly, in the age of clickbait articles and outrage artists, shallow attempts to grab the spotlight . . . grabbed the spotlight with scary, but patently false, claims.

 Yes and no.

 Consider how humans learn at a conceptual level.
-We listen to a teacher expound on a subject.
+We listen to a teacher.
 Rather than memorize each word from a lecture, we take notes and extract core principles.
-We "compress" knowledge, in other words.
 AI models are the same.
 They do not copy images or text.
 They "take notes" by statistically analyzing data for key patterns or ideas.
 These essential ideas are what get stored, not original content.
 Like human students, some AI models learn better than others: good AI models excel at identifying and applying core concepts better than poor models.

-However, we still do not understand the precise mechanism by which human brains learn or "compress" knowledge.
+However, it's critical to note that we still do not understand the precise mechanism by which human brains "learn."
 Our minds are still black boxes in terms of how learning occurs, even if we can map the physical pieces and describe the biochemical pathways.
 AI models similarly present as black boxes.
 We can draw detailed and accurate diagrams of AI models, but cannot explain how specific results happen.
 In this regard, we cannot yet state if AI models and humans learn the same way, simply because we lack information on either side of the equation.

 How should we regulate AI?